Updated: Apr 29

 The passage continues in verse 10 to show that a ruler will come and "the nations shall be his".
 If you read on in Genesis, you might take note of the reference to a donkey and a colt which Zechariah also uses to point to a messiah and the gospels highlight in the Easter story.
 Also note the garments dipped in wine and the robes covered in the blood of grapes, as that will come up later in Revelation.

 To emphasise the fact that we are talking about the promised Messiah, John points to Isaiah by the reference to a Root of David.
-If you aren't familiar with Isaiah, chapter 11 promises the people of Israel that despite their sins and the judgement coming upon them at the hands of the Assyrians and Babylonians, they will have a messiah who is in the line of David.
+If you aren't familiar with Isaiah, chapter 11 promises the people of Israel that despite their sins and the judgement coming upon them at the hands of the Assyrians and Babylonians, they will have a messiah (anointed one) who is in the line of David.
 Isaiah states he will be "from the stump of Jesse (David's father)" and that the "Spirit of the Lord will rest on him", that he will judge with righteousness and justice, the wicked will be slain, and ultimately he will bring peace to creation.
-This peace, in Isaiah, looks like wolves living with lambs and children playing with vipers.
+This peace according to Isaiah looks like wolves living with lambs and children playing with vipers.

 It isn't stated what the conquering Lion of Judah has conquered other than the conquering has been completed.
 Richard Bauckham highlights that it can be implied that